Labyrinths & Liontaurs

 Casting Items

 Construction Requirements To create a casting item, you must have the Craft Casting Items feat.
+The caster level (CL) of the item (important in magic item creation) is equal to the spell level of the highest level spell it grants.
 In addition, the spells bestowed by the item are the spells required for construction.
-The cost in gold to create a casting item is one quarter of its value, and the xp cost is one tenth of that.
+The cost in gems to create a casting item is one half of its value, and the xp cost is one tenth of that.

 All casting items fall into one of these categories: Orbs | Rods | Staves | Miscellany.